 Supervising parents/carers must be fully briefed on the programme, venue, activities, supervision arrangements and their responsibilities.
-They must also be given a written list of the students in their immediate care, and be shown the completed EVENT SPECIFIC NOTES Form.
+They must also be given a written list of the students in their immediate care.

 FIRST AID

 The level of first aid provision should be based on risk assessment.
 On all visits there should be a member of staff who has a basic knowledge of first aid.
 First aid kits are available from the academy office.
 If the visit involves the party splitting up by any distance, a kit should be taken for each group.